 - Air trapped in the power steering system

 How does the Power Steering sound when low in fluid?

 Watch the video on this page to hear the noise that this power steering pump makes.
 PS reservoir has low power steering fluid level.

 If your power steering fluid is low, getting rid of the annoying loud noise is as easy as adding more power steering fluid.
-To top up the power steering fluid you need 5 minutes.
+Top up the power steering fluid in less than 5 minutes.

 To add power steering fluid, remove the power steering cap and notice the dipstick on the bottom part of the cap.
 You could measure the ps fluid level with the engine cold or hot.
 There are high and low marks for both conditions.

 Make sure to use the recommended power steering fluid for Mercedes-Benz.
 You can save on the cost of the power steering fluid by buying it online.
 See recommendations below or check your owners manual.

 Gulf ATF MX – Gulf Oil International, London/ENGLAND